sajivhar4118/Rat-NOR/DLC-Documentation.md

 * To launch DeepLabCut GUI, run the following commands:
 ```$ module load deeplabcut/2.2.0.2```
  ```$ python3 -m deeplabcut```
-    * These commands must be run everytime a new quest session is started
+    * These commands must be run every time a new quest session is started

 ## Creating a New Project:
 * Navigate to the "Manage Project" tab